PortalNetwork/nns/README.md

 > 📗🌐 Documents and implementations for the NEO Name Service.

+## What is BNS?
+BNS – or blockchain name system – is the protocol on the internet that turns human-comprehensible decentralized website names such as ‘website.perl’ or ‘mywebsite.eth’ into addresses understandable by decentralized network machines.

 ## 📝 Description

 NNS is the NEO Name Service, a distributed, open, and extensible naming system based on the NEO blockchain.